 Item Description Requirement 1 Performance calculation method Analysis software must satisfy the Green Star compliance framework.
 Refer to Section 7.1.2 for details.
-2 Location (selection of climate file) The analysis must use the same hourly weather dataset as in the assessment of the HVAC system performance (ref Section 6.2).
-3 Adjacent structures and features Existing adjacent buildings must be included in the model; refer to Section 6.2 (item 3) for details.
-4 Environmental conditions The analysis must use the same environmental conditions as used in the assessment of the HVAC system performance (refer to Section 6.2).
-6 The representation of Proposed Project PV system geometry shall be consistent with the design documents, including: Number and position of PV modules; PV module tilt angle; PV module azimuth angle; and PV array shading from building features.
+2 Location (selection of climate file) The analysis must use the same hourly weather dataset as used in the assessment of the HVAC system performance (refer to Section 6.2).
+3 Adjacent structures and features , 4 Environmental conditions The analysis must use the same environmental conditions as used in the assessment of the HVAC system performance (refer to Section 6.2).
+6 Geometric model The representation of Proposed Project PV system geometry shall be consistent with the design documents, including: Number and position of PV modules; PV module tilt angle; PV module azimuth angle; and PV array shading from building features.
 7 PV system losses Derating factors must be included to account for loss of power generated by the PV system, as follows: Mismatch: 0.98 Diodes and connections: 0.995 DC wiring: 0.98 Array soiling: 0.95 Tracking losses: 0.95 (note 1) Inverter and transformer: 0.92 (note 2) AC wiring: 0.99 If non-standard factors are used the project team must justify assumptions with appropriate evidence.
 8 Cell temperature losses Derating factor must be included for increase of PV cell temperature, typically expressed as a loss coefficient or efficiency reduction based on PV cell temperature compared with the reference temperature (e.g. %/K difference from reference temperature).